tri-solar/cursebot/README.md

 # cursebot
-Curses at a specific user with a random curse
+Curses at a specific user with a random curse, writes a drachemlord quote or writes "Video Speichern" after "garmin" is mentioned

 ## usage
 /curse t: @user